BITLIULONGEE/Triple-Adjacent-Frame-Generative-Network/README.md

 run python train.py

 #If you want to continue train, before you train, you should change the START_EPOCH into the breakpoint in the train.py
-run python train.py --continue --load $$The path of the checkpoints + the name of the last of DATA-00000-OF-00001 file$$
+run python train.py --continue --load /The path of the checkpoints/the name of the last of DATA-00000-OF-00001 file/
 # for testing

 #the test example is formated by 2×2 images